Intern Support and Supervision Program (ISSP)

 NCSOE’s Intern Support and Supervision Program (ISSP), in partnership with accredited Intern Credential Programs and School Districts, provides Interns employed as a “teacher of record” while concurrently attending courses in an Intern Credential Program with California Commission on Teacher Credentialing (CCTC) required support and supervision.

-Interns are required by the CCTC to engage in 144 hours per year of support and supervision (plus an additional 45 hours in support of English Learners).
-Interns accumulate these hours through work with their Practicum Supervisors, Mentors, and by participating in district-sponsored professional development.
+Interns are required by the CCTC to engage in 189 hours per year of support and supervision (45 of those hours are in support of English Learners).
+Education Specialist Interns are required to engage in an additional 200 hours of Early Fieldwork (50 hours in General Education and 150 hours in Special Education).
+Interns accumulate these hours through work with their Practicum Supervisors, Mentors, and by participating in district-sponsored professional development, guided observations, co-teaching, and co-planning.

 Mentors play a critical role in the Intern’s success.
 Their individualized coaching and “just in time” support are essential in guiding them through the process of developing their teaching practice.
 NCSOE supports Mentors by providing standards-based training grounded in theoretical research throughout the year that builds upon the Mentor’s knowledge and skills.